All posts

 Avoid peak hours.
 Ethereum gas is historically highest Monday–Friday between 13:00–20:00 UTC.
 Weekend mornings UTC are the lowest-congestion periods.

 Check for fee incentive campaigns.
 Some protocols run temporary fee rebates that reduce bridging cost to near zero.
-Stargate's Bus Mode batches multiple transfers together for up to 95% fee reduction on eligible routes.
+Stargate V2's Bus Mode batches 3–5 transfers and reduces per-transfer gas by roughly 91% (from ~550k+220k to ~100k local-only gas), per the Stargate V2 protocol repo.

 Selecting Arbitrum Nova instead of Arbitrum One.
 Nova uses a different data availability model optimized for gaming — most DeFi protocols operate on Arbitrum One.
 Verify the destination chain label before signing.